Classes are limited to 15 students.

 This course introduces the mathematical concept of the function by extending students' experiences with linear and quadratic relations.
 Students will investigate properties of discrete and continuous functions, including trigonometric and exponential functions; represent functions numerically, algebraically, and graphically; solve problems involving applications of functions; investigate inverse functions; and develop facility in determining equivalent algebraic expressions.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.

-- Advanced Functions (MHF4U) COURSE FULL - WAITLIST AVAILABLE
+- Advanced Functions (MHF4U) COURSE FULL

 Prerequisite: Functions, Grade 11 (MCR3U) or Mathematics for College Technology, Grade 12 (MCT4C)